CARES Act: Higher Education Emergency Relief Fund (HEERF)

 A communication was sent to all Immaculata University students on May 14, 2020 informing them that they may be eligible to receive funds from the HEERF if they were Title IV eligible and had filed a FAFSA for the 2019-2020 academic year.
 Students were also given a month to file a FAFSA if they had not already done so.
 Eligible students received an email on June 24, 2020 from Barbara Lettiere, Immaculata University President informing them that they would receive a grant within a few days.
 Subsequently, funds were distributed via check or direct deposit.

-In addition to the HEERF funds received for Student Aid, Immaculata University also received an additional $503,045 for its Institutional Share of this funding.
-This has been used to fund the reimbursement of room and board fees due to the closure of student housing during the pandemic.
+In addition to the HEERF funds received for Student Aid, Immaculata University also received an additional $503,045 for its Institutional Share (CDFA Program #84.425F) and $50,826 from the CARES Act Strengthening Institutions funding (CDFA Program #84.425M).
+These funds have been used to fund the reimbursement of room and board fees due to the closure of student housing during the pandemic.

 Immaculata University is located in Immaculata Pennsylvania, in the state’s 6th Congressional District.
 Officer compensation as well as other financial information about the University can be found in the University’s filed Form 990.
 The Entity’s tax identification number is 23-1352648 and its NAICS code is 611310.